howsoai/platform-installation-examples/configuration/ingress/README.md

 Many ingress controllers will only process ingresses with a specific `ingressClassName`.

 Specify this with the `ingress.ingressClassName` key in the Howso Platform values.
 It will be used for all ingresses.
+The default value is `null` - which will leave it unset.

+> Note: If a default ingress is set for the cluster, with the `ingressclass.kubernetes.io/is-default-class: "true"` then it is not necessary to set the `ingress.ingressClassName` value.

 ## Domain Configuration